sjvrijn/mf2/JOSS-paper/paper.md

 simple factory pattern interface for functions with parameters for e.g. correlation and dimensionality.

+This package is currently in use by the authors in their research on multi- fidelity hierarchical surrogate models.

 # Acknowledgements

 This work is part of the research program DAMIOSO with project number 628.006.002, which is partly financed by the Netherlands Organisation for Scientific Research (NWO).

+The first author would like to thank dr. Matthijs van Leeuwen, prof. dr. Thomas Bäck, and dr. Markus Olhofer for their supervision and involvement in the DAMIOSO project.

 # References